cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Future configurations may specify different combinations of dependent algorithms, with the following consideration.
 The size of AKE public and private keys -- `Npk` and `Nsk`, respectively -- must adhere to an output length limitations of the KDF Expand function.
-If HKDF is used, this means Npk, Nsk <= 255 * Nl, where Nl is the output size of underlying hash function.
+If HKDF is used, this means Npk, Nsk <= 255 * Nx, where Nx is the output size of the underlying hash function.
 See {{RFC5869}} for details.

 # Security Considerations {#security-considerations}